adamhinckley/TryingGame/README.md

-WordRace is a project a made for my kids to practice their typing skills with the help of Traversy Media on YouTube I added the buttons at the top and the option to add words to the game.
+WordRace is a project a made for my kids to practice their typing skills with the help of Traversy Media on YouTube
+<br>I added the buttons at the top and the option to add words to the game.